gold-research/M2TDiff_Code/README.md

 <div align="center"> <img src="assets/images/m2tdiff_framework.png" alt="M2TDiff Framework" width="100%"> </div>

-Abstract
+## Abstract

 Video object detection is a pivotal yet challenging task in computer vision.
 In recent years, DETR-based methods have gained prominence in this domain owing to their powerful global modeling capability.
-However, these methods are usually confronted with three crucial limitations: frame-agnostic object query initialization, scale-agnostic attention mechanism, and heterogeneity-agnostic feature transformation, which hinder their capability to capture dynamic appearance variations and model cross-frame temporal dependencies.

-To alleviate these limitations, we propose a novel Multi-scale MoE-enhanced Transformer Diffusion (M2TDiff) network for video object detection.
-M2TDiff introduces three core components: a Reinforcement-Guided Diffusion Query Generator (RDQG) for generating adaptive and content-aware object queries, a Multi-Scale Graph Interaction Transformer Encoder (MGTE) for capturing multi-scale local and global contextual dependencies, and a Sparsely-Gated Mixture-of-Experts Transformer Decoder (SMTD) for query-specific feature transformation.
-Extensive experiments on the ImageNet VID dataset demonstrate that M2TDiff achieves state-of-the-art performance while maintaining a favorable accuracy-efficiency trade-off.
+However, these methods are usually confronted with three crucial limitations: frame-agnostic object query initialization, scale-agnostic attention mechanism and heterogeneity-agnostic feature transformation, which hinder their capability to capture dynamic appearance variations and model cross-frame temporal dependencies.
+To alleviate these limitations, we propose a novel Multi-scale MoE-enhanced Transformer Diffusion (M2TDiff) network for video object detection, including three core technical improvements over existing methods.
+First, we introduce a reinforcement-guided diffusion query generator, which models the object query distribution through an iterative diffusion process conditioned on the input frames and optimized using a multi-trajectory reinforcement learning strategy, generating adaptive and content-aware object queries.
+Second, we design a multi-scale graph interaction transformer encoder, which combines multi-head attention mechanisms with multi-scale dynamic graph convolutions to learn scale-aware feature representations while jointly modeling local and global contextual dependencies.
+Third, we develop a sparsely-gated mixture-of-experts transformer decoder, which dynamically routes heterogeneous object queries to specialized experts through sparse gating, enabling query-specific representation learning.
+Furthermore, we present two variants of M2TDiff, termed M2TDiff++ and M2TDiff-Fast, which further improve detection accuracy by exploring more diverse spatial-temporal cues and accelerate inference speed via a differentiated keyframe/non-keyframe processing strategy.
+We conduct experiments on the ImageNet VID and VisDrone-VID datasets and the results show that M2TDiff achieves state-of-theart performance with a favorable accuracy-efficiency trade-off, while its two variants further extend this frontier toward higher accuracy and faster inference, respectively.
+Particularly, on the ImageNet VID dataset, M2TDiff achieves 89.2% mAP at 45.2 FPS on a single 5090 GPU, M2TDiff++ reaches 94.1% mAP, and M2TDiff-Fast obtains 88.5% mAP at 53.8 FPS.

 ## Main Results